trabdlkarim/trabdlkarim.github.io/resources/faqs.md

 A **"file"**, also known as a **"package"**, on TAK PI is something that you can download and install.
 Because of different hardware, operating systems, and file formats, a release may have several files (packages), like an archive containing source code or a binary.

-## How do I install a package from TAK PI?
+## How do I build a project from TAK PI?

 ---